 To determine preliminary eligibility, the application will be accepted as self-certification of the information contained in the application.
-No third party or source documentation will be required until the LHA is planning to refer the applicant to a development, unless this is needed to facilitate filling of vacant units.
-Ideally such source or third party information would be dated no earlier than 90 days prior to referral.
+No third party or source documentation will be required until Louisiana Housing Authority (LHA) is planning to refer the applicant to a development, unless this is needed to facilitate filling of vacant units.
+Ideally such source or third-party information would be dated no earlier than 90 days prior to referral.

-If, subsequent to the preliminary determination of eligibility, the LHA determines that the verification of income, assets, or claimed preference status differs from the applicant's self-certification, the applicant may be:
+If, subsequent to the preliminary determination of eligibility, Louisiana Housing Authority (LHA) determines that the verification of income, assets, or claimed preference status differs from the applicant's self-certification, the applicant may be:

-- reassigned to a smaller or larger bedroom size; - reassigned to a different preference status; or - determined ineligible.
+- Reassigned to a smaller or larger bedroom size. - Reassigned to a different preference status or - Determined ineligible.

-If such a change occurs, the applicant will be given written notice and provided with an opportunity for an informal review.
+If such change occurs, the applicant will be given written notice and provided with an opportunity for an informal review.